 As depicted in Exhibit E3-5, adjustments in SZ 3W North and SZ 4W are made to provide coverage beneath the 290 degree corridor as well as the 275 degree corridor.
 SZ 3W North is extended or "fanned" further to the north.
 Its northern corner is set at the same distance from the nominal centerline of the 290 degree corridor as it would be from the extended runway centerline using the standard Caltrans configuration for SZ3 (1,879 feet).
-SZ 4W is fanned to the north, with the northern boundary set the same distance from the centerline of the 290 degree corridor as it would be from the standard Caltrans configuration for SZ3 (1,879 feet).
 SZ 4W is fanned to the north, with the northern boundary set the same distance from the centerline of the 290 degree corridor as it would be from the extended runway centerline using the standard Caltrans configuration for SZ4 (500 feet).

-&lt;sup>12 Currently, propeller aircraft account for approximately 12 percent of all operations.
+Currently, propeller aircraft account for approximately 12 percent of all operations.
 That share is forecasted to decline to 4 percent by 2030.
 California Department of Transportation, Division of Aeronautics, California Airport Land Use Planning Handbook, October 2011, Table 3A "Safety Adjustment Factors", p.
 3-22.

-&lt;sup>14 The flight track density exhibits indicate the number of average daily overflights in any given area.
+The flight track density exhibits indicate the number of average daily overflights in any given area.
 The area is defined by a grid of cells 33 meters square (.27 acres).